Australians reconnect by getting back to nature

 Another job that Gavin found time for was reviewing his electricity account.
 Brownhill Creek can accommodate around 250 guests with 22 cabins, 50 caravan sites, and 50 unpowered camping sites – so it uses a substantial amount of power.
 Gavin contacted AGL to discuss ways to make this more cost-effective.

-Along with a new plan, he was introduced to AGL’s new Carbon Neutral certification product, which launched on July 1.
-Gavin was interested in using his energy to positively impact the environment and Brownhill Creek became the first Carbon Neutral business customer.
+Along with a new plan, he was introduced to AGL’s certified Carbon Neutral energy products – Gavin was interested in using his energy to positively impact the environment and Brownhill Creek became our first Carbon Neutral business customer.

-“The idea of going carbon neutral feels like I can pay it forward” says Gavin.
+“The idea of going carbon neutral on my electricity feels like I can pay it forward” says Gavin.

 An environmentally conscious energy approach also aligns with Gavin’s plans for his business.
 He believes more guests consider the impact on the environment when making decisions.